Ophthalmic Plastic and Reconstructive Surgery Fellowship

 This fellowship program is approved by the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) to start in July of even years.
 Dr. Bita Esmaeli is the primary preceptor and the program director for the fellowship program and can be reached at: email@example.com.

-We accept one ASOPRS fellow and one international fellow at the beginning of each two-year cycle.
+We accept one ASOPRS fellow and one Orbital Oncology fellow at the beginning of each two-year cycle.
 International candidates may apply for the Orbital Oncology position.

 Applicants for the ASOPRS position must apply only through the San Francisco Matching Programs, SF Match.
 Applicants for the international position must apply only through the DISCOVER System website by clicking on the link at the top right of this page.

 For more information about the application process, contact Ms. Cheryl J. Trahan at 713-794-1247 (phone) or firstname.lastname@example.org (E-mail).